ese3500/MEDEPLOY/README.md

 **SRS 04** – Device AtMega shall cycle through a prepared series of diagnostic questions for the victim.
 It will read the button presses and only advance to the next question once the current question is answered.
 It should also have an internal timer that sends an alarm if the victim is unresponsive.

+We fulfilled most of this requirement, as we had a screen that functioned by displaying diagnostic questions for the victim and only displaying the next question if an answer was submitted.
+However, we decided not to implement the internal timer as with the ESP32CAM, the operator would be able to visually confirm the responsiveness of the victim.

+On the software side, the heart rate was determined using a timer and essentially doing period measurement based on the peaks of the heart waveform.
+This was not as reliable as we expected, since the waveforms could change in voltage level a lot and thus a fixed threshold value was not as accurate as period measurement with other smoother analog signals, or digital signals.
+However, we were still able to read the BPM relatively well, within 10BPM (actual BPM being validated with an oscilloscope).

+To transfer the answers from the ATmega to the ESP32 on hardware, we used a bitbanging method where 3 data bit lines were hooked up (so 3 output pins from the ATMEGA, 3 input pins to the ESP).
+Using a synchronized clock signal, the pins would output 3 bits at a time and this would correspond with different answers and BPMs depending on the clock signal/order of receiving.

 **SRS 05** – ESP32CAM shall implement Arduino code to wirelessly connect back to a computer in front of the driver for a live video feed.